What Is Simplified Life Insurance? Definition, Pros & Cons

 How Does Simplified Life Insurance Work?

-Simplified life insurance isn't a specific type of product.
-It refers to an underwriting process that uses a health questionnaire instead of a full medical exam.
-You'll answer questions about medical history, current health conditions, prescription medications and lifestyle habits.
-The insurer reviews these answers along with prescription drug databases and motor vehicle records to assess risk.
+Simplified life insurance describes an underwriting process, not a product category.
+Instead of a full medical exam, you answer questions about your medical history, current conditions, prescriptions and lifestyle.
+The insurer cross-checks those answers against prescription drug databases and motor vehicle records to assess risk.

 If you meet the health criteria, the insurer issues a policy without requiring blood tests, urine samples, or physical examinations.
 Premium rates are higher than those for traditional policies because insurers lack detailed medical data and assume greater risk.
 Coverage starts after approval and the first premium payment.